jamlamberti/gcc5-ci-example/README.md

 # Setting up Continuous Integration for GCC-5

+This guide will cover setting up a testing environment locally as well as a hosted CI environment.
+The CI part will leverage Travis CI for building and testing code and Coveralls for hosting code coverage reports.

+# Local Install

 ## Grabbing the Dependencies

 First, we need to install Google Test (Google’s C/C++ testing framework).
 GoogleTest requires cmake, which is included in the APT repository.
 To install: